-Metal prices were at record lows worldwide during 2003, and therefore, mining projects were not economically feasible.
-As prices have recovered for the 2005-2007 time period, the project becomes economically viable.
-If spot prices as of December 28, 2007, are used in the analysis, or even the ten year average of prices is used, the project becomes very economically attractive.
+Metal prices were at record lows worldwide during 2003, and therefore, numerous mining projects were not economically feasible.
+As prices recovered during the 2006-2008 time period, the project became economically viable.
+Despite the drop in metal prices over the last 3-4 months of 2008, if spot prices as of December 28, 2008, are used in the analysis, or even the ten year average of prices is used, the project remains economically attractive.
 Mining economics, as with other capital intensive extractive industries such as offshore petroleum exploration, will vary over time as market prices rise and fall with worldwide economic performance.